Two Bobcats Die After They Were Rescued As ‘Domestic Kittens’

 — WCVB-TV Boston (@WCVB) June 3, 2018

 According to the Huffington Post, the kittens died from feline parvovirus, which is the virus that causes feline panleukopenia.
-Unfortunately, the disease is highly contagious and causes vomiting, dehydration, fever along with neurological symptoms.
+Unfortunately, the disease is highly contagious and causes vomiting, dehydration, and fever, along with neurological symptoms.

 The family that adopted the felines believed them to be domestic cats, and they were supposedly found in rural Atascosa County.
 Ultimately, Dinscore received a criminal citation on May 15, but the reason for it remains unclear.

 The kittens may have been more susceptible to the deadly parvovirus because they were likely separated from their mother too quickly, and they may not have received colostrum from their mother, which would’ve boosted their immune systems.

 Typically, bobcat kittens receive immunity from the parvovirus from their mother’s milk.
 Additionally, the stress of being removed from their environment may have caused their immune systems to work less efficiently than they otherwise might have functioned.

 While the Dinscores genuinely seemed to believe these cats were domestic, they ended up in a scary situation, and the kittens died.
 When rescuing an animal, it’s always a good idea to take a trip to the vet at the very beginning to ensure the animal’s health and well-being.